-A silly question perhaps when the answer is myself, but it’s one I’ve been thinking about recently as I work on The Word.
+A silly question perhaps when the answer is myself, but it’s one I’ve been thinking about recently.

 When I first got on the path of seriously writing – that eventually led to Oranje and what I’m working on now – I spent a lot of time online researching serious sci-fi.
 I visited sites like Atomic Rockets, Rocketpunk Manifesto and read a lot of critiques of literary sci-fi that were going on at the time.
 Jonathan McCalmont’s Cowardice, Laziness and Irony: How Science Fiction Lost the Future being by far the best example of that.